algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

             n_tree += 2 * B;
         }

-        // if we've reached here, this means we've reached the root, and it was split tree[n_tree] = v;
+        // if reach here, this means we've reached the root,
+        // and it was split into two, so we need a new root tree[n_tree] = v;

         tree[n_tree + B] = root;